Can I Get Social Security if I Receive Workers’ Comp?

 So long as they qualify, an injured or sick Hermitage worker can also get Social Security Disability Income, or SSDI, through the federal Social Security Administration.
 However, there are some important things to keep in mind.

-For one, applying for Social Security is a separate process which requires a separate application and is covered by different rules than Pennsylvania workers’ compensation.
+For one, applying for Social Security is a separate process that requires a separate application and is covered by different rules than Pennsylvania workers’ compensation.

-One of the big differences between the two programs is that, to get Social Security, person has to have a condition which prevents him from returning to his current job or equivalent substitute work.
-The disability must be long term, lasting for at least a year or likely to result in death.
+One of the big differences between the two programs is that to get Social Security, a person has to have a condition that prevents him from returning to his current job or equivalent substitute work.
+The disability must be long-term, lasting for at least a year, or likely to result in death.

 Work comp, on the other hand, applies to all work-related injuries and illnesses.

-On the flip side, like work comp, Social Security is a no-fault program, meaning that a worker need not prove her accident was someone else’s responsibility before qualifying for benefits.
+On the flip side, like workers' comp, Social Security is a no-fault program, meaning that a worker need not prove her accident was someone else’s responsibility before qualifying for benefits.